architsharma97/dpo-rlaif/README.md

     python -u train.py ... model=blank_model model.name_or_path=gpt2-xl model.block=GPT2Block

 ## Running DPO
+> This README section is mostly copied from the [DPO README](https://github.com/eric-mitchell/direct-preference-optimization), with a few changes.

 To run DPO, use the same command as SFT, but pass `loss=dpo`, `loss.beta=DESIRED_BETA` (0.1-0.5 is a good starting point), and `model.archive=/path/to/checkpoint/from/sft/step-XXXX/policy.pt`.
 If SFT completed successfully, you should also have a `/.../LATEST/policy.pt` from the end of training.